• Jump To … +

 req.on("end", function() {

-Make JSON string by stripping off leading data=
+Make JSON string by stripping off leading data=.

 var text = body.substring("data=".length);

-Fires a message event to the socket’s transport
+Fires a message event to the socket’s transport whose id is id param with the JSON string.

 if (req.params.id in sockets) {